13 Surprising Artifacts Found in the Titanic Wreckage

 A letter written on Titanic stationary the day before the ship sank

-Also surviving the wreckage was a letter written by first-class passenger Oskar Holverson.
+Also surviving the wreckage was a letter penned by first-class passenger Oskar Holverson.
 Written to his mother the day before the ship sank, the letter was found folded up in a notebook in Holverson's pocket.

 A pocket watch stuck at the time the ship sank